Radio Elshinta: Media Group

 Elshinta has its own media group, consists of Elshinta Magazine, Elshinta.com, Jakarta local TV station Elshinta TV, and Fit Radio.

 Influence

 In 2016 Jakarta Attack and 2018 Surabaya Attack, Elshinta broadcast updates and commentaries about that terrorism event.
-However, Elshinta was warned by the Broadcasting Commission (KPI) due to fake explosion news spreading in 2016 Jakarta Attack.
+However, Elshinta was warned by the Broadcasting Commission (KPI) due to spreading news about a fake explosion in 2016 Jakarta Attack.
 Elshinta said that they never spread that hoax news.